algorithmiaio/langpacks/langpack_guide.md

 **Requirements:**

+- Write `"PIPE_INIT_COMPLETE\n"` to STDOUT when the algorithm is successfully loaded
 - Read and decode a single line of compact JSON on STDIN.
 New lines will be the separator between separate inputs.
 - Convert STDIN into the appropriate argument(s) for invoking the algorithm
   - `bin/pipe` will be run from the root of the extracted `algorithm.zip` directory.